We Want Our Teens to be Full of Confidence When They Step Boldly into the Real World. Summer Camps for Teens are the Best Place for Them to Find It.

 What is the Program at Most Summer Camps for Teens?

-The CIT, or Counselor In Training program, at camp is designed specifically with a focus on leadership, responsibility, and positive role modeling.
-The teens will engage in challenges that require a higher level of teamwork, mental fortitude, personal responsbility, and skill development.
+The CIT, or Counselor In Training program, at summer camps is designed specifically with a focus on leadership, responsibility, and positive role modeling.
+The teens will engage in challenges that require a higher level of teamwork, mental fortitude, personal responsibility, and life skills development.

 The CIT program is also planned with legacy in mind; the younger campers should be excited and looking forward to their opportunity to age into this exclusive program.

-The camp might also call them LITs which stands for Leaders In Training.
+The summer camp might also call them LITs which stands for Leaders In Training.

-During the camp session, they will engage in a higher level of challenge with many of the thrilling camp activities.
+During the camp session, they will engage in a higher level of challenges with many of the thrilling camp activities.
 This could mean tougher sections on the high ropes course, a higher expectation of teamwork at the low ropes course, and more difficult trails on the mountain bikes.
-To find out more, check out our recent post on the thrilling activities at camp.

 How Will They Benefit From a CIT Program at Summer Camps for Teens?